rosicrucianom/rosicrucianom.github.io/fatherswill.md

 # The Father's Will

 _(Excerpt from The Book "The Rosicrucian Om Order.
-The Order Of Melchisedek".)_
+The Order Of Melchisedek" by V. M. Om Yeo Wams Om.)_

 1\.
 In the inalterable infinite everything is found submitted to laws and these laws are the purpose, the will of that who is GOD, of that which is the UNMANIFESTED, THE ABSOLUTE.